Overview

 • hospital visit information, including admissions and discharges

-Data will be collected from internal ministry sources to validate health card number and identify respiratory virus positivity.
-The PHI collected will be de-identified and linked to better understand hospital capacity in relation to respiratory viral infections and monitor bed availability.
+Data was collected from internal ministry sources to validate health card number and identify respiratory virus positivity.
+The PHI collected was de-identified and linked to better understand hospital capacity in relation to respiratory viral infections and monitor bed availability.

-Source(s) and dataset(s) from where Personal Health Information will be collected
+Source(s) and dataset(s) from where Personal Health Information was collected

 (Last updated July 21, 2023)